-Our critical accounting estimates include "Reserve for Losses and Loss Adjustment Expenses", "Premiums Written and Earned", "Ceded Reinsurance and Unpaid Losses and Loss Adjustment Expenses Recoverable", "Fair Value of Investments", and "Goodwill and Intangible Assets" and are discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations in the Group's Prospectus.
-There have been no material changes to our critical accounting estimates as disclosed in the Prospectus for the year ended December 31, 2022.
+Our critical accounting estimates include "Reserve for Losses and Loss Adjustment Expenses" Expenses", "Premiums Written and Earned" Earned", "Ceded Reinsurance and Unpaid Losses and Loss Adjustment Expenses Recoverable" Recoverable", "Fair and "Fair Value of Investments", and "Goodwill and Intangible Assets" Investments" and are discussed in Management's Discussion and Analysis of Financial Condition and Results of Operations in the Group's Prospectus Form 10-K for the year ended December 31, 2023.
+There have been no material changes to our critical accounting estimates as disclosed in the Prospectus Form 10-K for the year ended December 31, 2022 December 31, 2023.